abydow/Sync/README.md

 ## 📖 About The Project

-This project aims to be a production-ready Discord bot equipped with advanced moderation, AI integration, and other enterprise-grade functionalities.
-Currently, the bot is in its foundational stage, featuring a robust, event-driven architecture that is ready for expansion.
+This project aims to be a production-ready Discord bot equipped with advanced moderation.The core framework is in place.

-The core framework is in place, and we are now looking for contributors to help us build out the exciting features we have planned.

 ---